 appeared in the presence of God for us.
 He didn’t do what the high

-priest did so many times past, offered the annual sacrifice and entered an
+priest did so many times in the past, offered the annual sacrifice by entering an

-earthly temple and presented himself to God as an authorized symbol of what
+earthly temple and presenting himself to God as an authorized symbol of what

 was to come.
 Instead, Jesus went directly to heaven and presented Himself to

-His Father, where salvation was made complete, and by that reception the
+His Father, where salvation was made complete.
+By the reception of Christ the

-Father also promised to receive whomever will believe in Jesus for eternal
+Father promised to receive whomever would believe in Jesus for eternal

-life, promising also to usher us into his presence as the spiritual offspring
+life, ushering us into His presence as the spiritual offspring

 of Christ.
-All these things were predestined before the foundation of the
+These things were predestined before the foundation of the world,

 acceptance from the Father, since that acceptance was already extended to Him

-salvation was made complete.
-Although it was completed on the cross with Jesus
+salvation, though it was already completed on the cross with Jesus

-wanting victory and success fulfilled in every detail, considered it complete
+wanting victory fulfilled in every detail, considered it complete

 when He received back His Son safe and sound.
-God demands absolute proof in
+God demands proof about

-everything He does and for this reason He expects us to prove our victory of
+everything and therefore expects us to prove our

-resurrection was proof that Jesus was perfect before God, and His acceptance
+resurrection was proof that Jesus was without sin, and His ascension into

-before the Father was the authoritative testimony of His perfection.
+heaven was the testimony of His absolute perfection.
+See also: Jesus

 (30h) Gift of God